wp-statistics/wp-statistics/readme.txt

 * Updated: Added new bot match strings: 'archive.org_bot', 'meanpathbot', 'moreover', 'spbot'.
 * Updated: Replaced bot match string 'ezooms.bot' with 'ezooms'.
 * Updated: Overview summary statistics layout.
-* Fixed: Bug in widget code that didn't allow you to edit the settings after adding the widget to your site.
+* Fixes: Bug in widget code that didn't allow you to edit the settings after adding the widget to your site.

 = 4.4 =
 * Added: option to set the required capability level to view statistics in the admin interface.
 * Added: option to set the required capability level to manage statistics in the admin interface.
-* Fixed: 'See More' links on the overview page now update highlight the current page in the admin menu instead of the overview page.
+* Fixes: 'See More' links on the overview page now update highlight the current page in the admin menu instead of the overview page.
 * Added: Schedule downloads of the GeoIP database.
 * Added: Auto populate missing GeoIP information after a download of the GeoIP database.
-* Fixed: Unschedule of report event if reporting is disabled.
+* Fixes: Unschedule of report event if reporting is disabled.

 = 4.3.1 =
-* Fixed: Critical bug that caused only a single visitor to be recorded.
+* Fixes: Critical bug that caused only a single visitor to be recorded.
 * Added: Version information to the optimization page.
 [Thanks Greg Ross](http://profiles.wordpress.org/gregross)